 In our experience, parents give the best support in encouraging the student to pursue what they are interested in.
 Pressure should be applied in the right places.
 For example, if a student looks like they are unwisely narrowing their opportunities.
 For parents, knowing when and how to step in is often a delicate balancing act.
 Teachers are often well placed to advise on a student’s aptitude and performance in different subjects.
 They may also be able to provide suggestions for their future academic plans.

-It is often the case also that an independent voice is needed.
+Often needed is an independent voice.
 One which has no perceived ‘interest’ in the child studying this or that.
 Professional education specialists can be very helpful in providing this opinion.
 They can provide great help understanding the higher education system that the child is likely to have to navigate later on.

 Of course, it is important to aim for future success.
 However, it is also key to enjoy the challenge that the right combination of subject choices can bring.